LukasDankwart/enncode/README.md

 ```
 class GurobiModelBuilder:
+    def  __init__(self, onnx_model_path, compcheck=False, rtol=1e-03, atol=1e-04):
+        """
+        Expects the path to the desired onnx network.
+        Optional: The compcheck flag can be set to True.
+This will perform a verification
+        check for correct encoding after build_model was called.
+        """

+        # Attributes:
+        self.model               # The Gurobi Model object
+        self.variables           # A dict mapping tensor names to Gurobi variables (or constants)
+        self.in_out_tensors_shapes # Shapes of all input and output tensors
+        self.nodes               # Node definitions parsed from ONNX
+        self.initializers        # Constant tensors extracted from the ONNX graph
+        ...

     def build_model(self):
         """
         Constructs the Gurobi model by creating variables and applying operator constraints.
+        If compcheck was set to True in the constructor, an verification check for correct
+        encoding is performed.
+The compatibility check is explained later in this document.
         """

     def get_gurobi_model(self):